timray674/website-content/post/services/zeit-now/index.md

 Now does not only support Node.js (also Go, PHP, Python and other languages), but in this tutorial I'll just consider this technology.

-Now is free to start using, with generous free plan that includes 100GB of hosting, 1000 [serverless](/serverless/) functions invocations per day, 1000 builds per month, 100GB of bandwidth per month, and one [CDN](/cdn/) location.
+Now is free to start using, with generous free plan that includes free SSL, 100GB of hosting, 1000 [serverless](/serverless/) functions invocations per day, 1000 builds per month, 100GB of bandwidth per month, and the use of the global [CDN](/cdn/).
 The [pricing page](https://zeit.co/pricing) helps get an idea of the costs if you need more.

 ## Installation

-The best way is to install **Now Desktop**, which you can download from https://zeit.co/download.
+The best way is to install **Now Desktop**, which you can download from https://github.com/zeit/now-desktop.
 It's an [Electron](/electron/) application which also installs the **Now CLI**,  a tool we'll later use.

 Through that, you can deploy applications using a simple drag and drop interface, really handy!

+> Tip: you can also just install the command line if you prefer, from <https://zeit.co/download>

 After starting, enter your email and Now will go on with the authentication, sending you a verification email.